Khotso Mokhele

 Mokhele Khotso David Kenneth is a businessman and the special advisor to the South African minister of science and technology.
 He is the chancellor of the University of the Free State, the founder and president of the South African National Research Foundation and Academy of Science of South Africa.
 He is the lead independent of non-executive director of MTN Group.

 Early life and education

 Khotso Mokhele was born in Bloemfontein.
 He attended Moroka High School and he obtained his first degree in agriculture from the University of Fort Hare.
-He obtained his master's degree in Food Science and PhD in Microbiology from the University of California under the scholarship of Fulbright-Hays Programme.
+He obtained his master's degree in Food Science and PhD in Microbiology from the University of California, Davis under the scholarship of Fulbright-Hays Programme.
 After that, he did his postdoctoral fellowships at the Johns Hopkins University and the University of Pennsylvania in the USA.
 He has also received eight honorary degrees across South African Universities and the US.

 Career

 Academic career

 Khotso Mokhele began his career as a lecturer at the University of Fort Hare between 1987 and 1989 and spent two years at the University of Cape Town.
 In 1992 he joined Foundation for Research Development as one of its vice presidents and succeeded Dr Rein Arndt as the president in 1996.